jambuur/APEDSK99/README.md

 ### *DOAD's*

-DOAD's are stored in a root folders on the SD card or on a FTP server.
-Default APEDSK99 files include a DISKS folder including a bunch of useful images to get you started.
+DOAD's are stored in root folders on the SD card or on a FTP server.
+Default APEDSK99 files include a DISKS folder with a bunch of useful images to get you started.
 DOAD filenames must follow the DOS 8.3 format and have a ".DSK" extension.
 At powerup or reset the Arduino looks for optional "__APEDSK1.DSK" / "_APEDSK2.DSK" / "_APEDSK3.DSK" files and maps them accordingly so you can have your favourite apps ready to go.
 The DSR has support for DOAD management through TI BASIC CALL's (see below).

 Once a DOAD is mapped to a particular DSK, it behaves very much like a normal (but rather speedy) floppy.